Also Featured In

 - Adult $20; Senior (62+) $19; Child (6-11) $10; Child (5 and under) Free

-- Holiday Attractions: "You can take oodles of pictures around the estate but put those cameras away once you step inside George and Martha's house.
+- Things to Do in December: "You can take oodles of pictures around the estate but put those cameras away once you step inside George and Martha's house.
 Photography is prohibited in their home."

 - Best Attractions & Activities: "It is said that George Washington was a dog lover and so is his estate.
 Dogs may also come along on your visit.
 Just make sure to clean up after them."